Monsoon Watch 5-Arrival Dates.

 With a Low forming in the SE Arabian Sea by the 19th of May, the winds will gather speed, and enhance clouding in the mid- Arabian Sea.

 The Mascarene highs are established at 1030 mb, are are now "pushing" the South-Easterlies from below the Equator.

-However, I feel, a good booster required for the Arabian Sea branch of the Monsoon, is still wanting, and is at least a week away.
+However, I feel, a real good booster is required for the Arabian Sea branch of the Monsoon.

 Indicator: Improved since MW4

-Seasonal Low: With the heat factor still lacking absolute "full strength", in the Northern regions, the Seasonal Low core in the Thar Desert is now somewhat "unsteady", with a core pressure at 1002 mb, and requires to spread more westwards, rather than east.
-This (pulling Eastwards) is happening due to M1.
+Seasonal Low: With the heat factor still lacking absolute "full strength", in the Northern regions, the Seasonal Low core in the Thar Desert is now somewhat "unsteady", with a core pressure at 1000 mb, and requires to spread more westwards, rather than east.
+This (pulling Eastwards) is happening due to recent WDs (M-1).

-The heat waves are still missing, with the minimums still showing vast regions in the below normal range.
+The heat waves are just about to revive.
+However, the minimums still showing vast regions in the below normal range.
 By this time each year, vagaries normally charts the "above 30c" minimums.
-But this year as yet, forget 30s, we are still barely reaching 25s in the night, with the odd one out in the NW plummeting to below 20c.
+But this year as yet, forget 30s, we are still barely reaching 26s in the night, with the odd one out in the NW plummeting to below 20c recently.

 And the days ?
-45c is just about getting its foothold!
+Good, and 47/48 is just about getting its foothold!